 What are the best practices for handling user input in PHP to prevent SQL injection attacks?

-To prevent SQL injection attacks in PHP, it is important to sanitize and validate user input before using it in database queries.
-One way to do this is by using prepared statements with parameterized queries, which separate the SQL query from the user input.
-This helps to prevent malicious SQL code from being injected into the query.
+To prevent SQL injection attacks in PHP, it is essential to sanitize and validate user input before using it in database queries.
+One way to achieve this is by using prepared statements with parameterized queries.
+This approach separates the SQL query from the user input, making it impossible for malicious input to alter the query structure.

 $pdo = new PDO('mysql:host=localhost;dbname=mydatabase', 'username', 'password');